lewagon/data-engineering-setup/_partials/terraform.md

 TODO: Unsure if anything needs to be added to PATH to get it to work
 $WINDOWS_END
 $LINUX_START
-Install some basic requirements
+Install some basic requirements:
 ```bash
 sudo apt-get update && sudo apt-get install -y gnupg software-properties-common
 ```

-Terraform is not available to apt by default so we need to make it available!
+Terraform is not available to **apt** by default so we need to make it available.
 ```bash
 wget -O- https://apt.releases.hashicorp.com/gpg | \
     gpg --dearmor | \